Social Work MSc

 Preparation for Practice Learning

-This module is designed to prepare students for their first 70 day placement.
-Year one students gain familiarity with the Standards of Proficiency and the Professional Capabilities Framework, the use of reflective practice, the value of supervision and the Health and Care Professions Council Standards of Proficiency and the Professional Capabilities Framework.
+This 30 credit module is designed to prepare students for their first 100 day placement in Semester B. Year one students gain familiarity with the occupational standards, the use of reflective practice, the value of supervision and the General Social Care Council Code of Practice.

 Social Work Practice and Theory 1